-This machine has six workpiece coordinate systems.
+There are six workpiece coordinate systems.
 You use G54 through G59 to specify which one to use.
 The location of a workpiece coordinate system is represented by an offset value from the origin of the machine coordinate system.
 This is called the "workpiece origin-point offset."